 The umbilicator is a small stainless steel marble.
 Before redraping the abdominal skin, the umbilicator is attached to the umbilical stock.
 After the skin is redraped, the surgeon can precisely locate the umbilicus by feeling over the abdominal skin for the umbilicator.

-Time and time again patients have been overwhelmed by the success of their tummy tuck procedures.
+Time and time again patients have been overwhelmed by the success of creating the best belly button for a tummy tuck.
 Not only is the tummy tuck procedure itself performed with incredible success, but efficiently locating the neo-umbilicus produces a very pleasing abdominal aesthetic.

 Please contact us at Cosmetic Plastic Surgery Institute today for a free consultation with Our Surgical Team.